 However, that’s as far as the similarities go, as these two materials are different from each other in numerous ways which we shall explore in this blog article.
-We’ve also included a section on how to determine whether your floor is made of vinyl or linoleum.

 2. Moisture Resistance and Heat Tolerance